So, what do you want to do for your birthday this year?

 This is especially true for popular tourist destinations such as Paris.
 With over 70 million visitors every year, it can be hard to find decent accommodations when you are visiting the City of Light.
 Most people have to decide whether to splurge on a luxury hotel or find more modest accommodations that fit within their budget.

-But as you have hopefully learned by now, travel hackers are able to find ways around the conventional rules of travel.
+But as you have hopefully learned by now, points/miles junkies are able to find ways around the conventional rules of travel.
 Just as I did with my flight, I set out to find a solution that allowed me to have the best of both worlds.

 After researching hotel credit card offers, I decided to sign up for the Club Carlson Rewards Visa Signature Card.
 The Club Carlson card is one of the best hotel cards on the market, especially if you are planning a trip abroad.
 You can find Carlson Rezidor properties just about anywhere and they typically provide a great value for your points.